ORF-4450/RobotLib/README.md

   Do not let VSCode update the project automatically on a new year.
 This may damage the highly customized build.gradle used by this project.
 New year updates need to done manually.
 ***************************************************************************************************************
+Version 4.13.0

+*	Update vendordeps and WPILib to 2026 versions.

+R. Corn, January 29 2026

 Version 4.12.0

 *	Modify ValveDA to execute the valve moves with the slide delay in a separate thread so the delay is